chubkey3/FlashcardApp/README.md

 As a user, I want to be able to test myself on a subject by randomly seeing flashcards within a list of flashcards

 As a user, I want to be able to save a collection of flashcards and be able to view them at a later time

+PHASE 2

+As a user, I want the option of saving flashcard collections to a file As a user, I want the option of reloading flashcard collections from a file and having the ability to test myself on them